Chain Link Fence

 chain-link-step3

-With Concrete: For best results, fill the holes with 4 inches of gravel and pat it down so that it is compact.
-Then add 6 inches of concrete on top, put the poles into the wet concrete and allow at least 1 day for the concrete to set.
+With Concrete: For best results, fill the holes with 100mm of gravel and pat it down so that it is compact.
+Then add 150mm of concrete on top, put the poles into the wet concrete and allow at least 1 day for the concrete to set.
 Fill the rest of the hole with dirt.

 Without Concrete: Place them in the middle of the holes, then fill the holes with large stones to hold the poles in place.
 Then add earth until tight and compact.